How to watch the FIFA World Cup live from anywhere in 2022

 The FIFA World Cup 2022 is due to kick off in a few weeks, with teams from all over the world competing to win the trophy.
 Unfortunately, due to licensing agreements, distribution rights, and copyright laws, some countries don’t have the rights to show all of the matches.

 The channels and streaming services that do have the rights to the World Cup, such as BBC iPlayer and ITV Hub in the UK, or Fox Sports or Peacock Premium in the US, are geo-blocked.
-So, if you try to access any of them from outside the countries in which they operate, you’ll be blocked by an error message, such as this one:
+So, if you try to access any of them from outside the countries in which they operate, you’ll be blocked by an error message.

 But there’s no need to give up on watching all the matches you want because there’s an easy way around this problem.
 All you need to do is sign up for a reputable VPN with a strong fleet of secure servers in the UK and the US to unblock the content.